jrl-umi3218/SpaceVecAlg/README.md

 Finally you can build a Doxygen documentation by typing `make doc` in the build directory.
 After a `make install` the documentation will be in `CMAKE_INSTALL_PREFIX/share/doc/SpaceVecAlg` (see the Installing section).

+An up-to-date doxygen documentation is also available [online](http://jrl-umi3218.github.io/SpaceVecAlg/).

 ### Appendix A table transcription to C++

 In this section `a` stand for a double, `v` for a motion vector, `f` for a force vector,